-Based on an initiative designed by Google to promote employee engagement and productivity, “Genius Hour”, or 20% time, gives students the opportunity to dedicate part of the school day to work on research-based projects that are of interest to them.
-In these student-initiated inquiries, students develop and answer questions to deepen their understanding of something they are interested in, and use this discovery to create a final project.
+Based on a Google initiative to promote employee engagement and productivity, “Genius Hour”, or 20% time, allows students the opportunity to dedicate part of the school day to work on research-based projects that are of interest to them.
+In these student-initiated inquiries, students develop and answer questions to deepen their understanding of a topic of interest and use this discovery to create a final project.
 Ginsberg and Coke (2019) provide three classroom approaches for “Genius Hour” projects:

 - Independent, Student-Selected Inquiry: In this approach the student selects a topic they are passionate about.
 Ginsberg and Coke (2019) share that this could be a social impact project such as researching and creating a project to promote LGBTQ equality and belonging or less serious topics such as the variety of flavor options for Ramen noodles.

-- Small-Group of Whole-Class Designed Inquiry: While an individual project may be overwhelming for some students, a group or whole-class approach may be more effective.
+- Small-Group of Whole-Class Designed Inquiry: As an individual project may be overwhelming for some students, a group or whole-class approach may be more effective.
 One classroom was studying globalization and the UN’s Sustainable Development Goals.
-Students were divided into groups based on their interest in a specific global goal.
+Students were divided into groups based on their interest in a specific global goal and participated in research projects regarding that goal.
 Similarly, a teacher can present a topic to the whole-class and encourage them to spend class time researching the topic and discussing the research they find as a class.

 - Curricular Project, or Book-Based Inquiry: Students are encouraged to relate their project to class themes and topics and to use popular books in their research.
 An example given by Ginsberg and Coke(2019) was of a student who wanted to focus her project on experiences faced by immigrants and their assimilation to a new culture and she based her project on the experiences she read in novels or podcasts.